MicrosoftDocs/common-data-model-and-service/upgrade/delete-cds-environment.md

 ## Step 1 : Verify that the environment is for the previous version of CDS

-1. Go to [https://admin.powerapps.com/environments](https://admin.powerapps.com/environments) you can view a list of the environments available to you.
+1. Go to [https://admin.powerapps.com/environments](https://admin.powerapps.com/environments) to view a list of the environments available to you.

 2. Select an environment and open it.
 An environment with the previous version of CDS will look like this: